kaci65/100-days-of-code/log.md

 ### Day 46: July 6, 2020

-**Today's Progress**: Color Flipper (I followed a tutorial on this: https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/)
+**Today's Progress**: Color Flipper - Javascript (I followed a tutorial on this: https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/)

 **Thoughts** Since I started the #100DaysOfCode challenge, I have stayed away from tutorials but so far javascript code seems to swim in front of my eyes!
  So for the rest of this week, I'm going to follow tutorials for javascript projects and then go cold turkey from next week.